 One of the coolest things we do is keep a fully stocked “book basket” on our coffee table with things all of us can pick up and browse, and we definitely try to use that space to reflect literary rebels, both factual and fictional.
 Recently, I added a big collection of books from Candlewick Press and they’ve been amazing!
 You could use these as the basis of a unit study – either on one particular person or group of people, or overall to talk about being a rebel!

-If you’ve been following Unschool Rules for any time, you probably know how much Sarah is into history.
+If you’ve been following Unschool Rules for any time, you probably know how much Ashar is into history.

 She’s obsessed with Shakespeare, and thanks to falling in love with the Hamilton soundtrack, fascinated by the Revolutionary War.
 The following books have been very cool ways to learn more about those topics: